klclaudio/CorrelationsPandemic/README.md

 The results are saved in the directory: Results-cumulative-(date of analysis>) .

-Since version v0.0 has automatic data file downloaded from  Our World in Data: https://github.com/owid/covid-19-data/raw/master/public/data/owid-covid-data.csv , in this current version there is an option to use saved data.
+Since version v0.0 has automatic data file downloaded from  Our World in Data: https://github.com/owid/covid-19-data/raw/master/public/data/owid-covid-data.csv , in this current version there is option to use saved data.

-Refactoring and others advances have been done.
-R programming was used in a structured language manner.
+Refactoring and others advances have been done, using weekly data from 2024 owid-covid-data.

-Current results (2024) have been prepared to new version of the SSRN article above.

-Future work: studies of derivatives from temporal evolution of the coefficients.
+Future work: studies of derivatives from temporal evolution of coefficients.